Hello! Welcome to Sabbatical Studio.

 Sabbatical Studio exists to help scholars reimagine their relationship with time, creativity, and purpose, so that renewal and exploration aren’t limited to rare academic leaves, but can become an ongoing part of how we live and work – whether you’re on formal sabbatical or designing your own mini or pseudo-sabbatical.

-Sabbatical Studio comes to life through a mix of free and paid resources, including blog posts, guides, reflections, and conversations, as well as targeted coaching and other tools.
-Some resources are practical, offering frameworks for preparing for, navigating, and returning from sabbatical, while others invite deeper reflection on identity, purpose, and renewal – whether during a formal leave or through a self-designed mini or pseudo-sabbatical.
+Sabbatical Studio offers a mix of resources, including blog posts, guides, reflections, and conversations, as well as targeted coaching and other tools.
+Some resources are practical, offering frameworks for preparing for, navigating, and returning from sabbatical, while others invite deeper reflection on identity, purpose, and renewal.

 Alongside open resources, I also offer paid services for those seeking tailored support in planning, reflecting on, or bringing the energy of sabbatical into their everyday academic life.